 Regardless of which kind of pump is being used, it is important to note that the components are tested and certified as systems by the respective manufacturers – you cannot mix brands between the pumps and the tubes.
 Colorimetric tubes also have a limited and specific shelf life based on the reagent they contain.
 It’s critical to check the dates to ensure that your tubes have not expired.

-Need to purchase?
+Ready to purchase?
 You can buy online now!